Greek Organization Requirements

 Associate membership (non-voting) in the Greek Council becomes automatic when the Greek organization receives approval for provisional recognition status.

 At the end of the provisional year, if the organization has met the requirements, they may petition the Greek Council for full membership.
 This would involve another vote of the general membership.
-After an affirmative vote, the organization would receive full recognition from Greek Council and the Student Council/College.
+After an affirmative vote, the organization would receive full recognition from Greek Council.

-If the organization has not met the requirements at the end of one year, they may petition the Greek Council for a one-year extension to complete the requirements.
+If the organization is not granted full membership to Greek Council, they may petition the Greek Council for a one-year extension as a provisional member.
 If a provisional chapter fails to obtain full recognition after two provisional years (four consecutive semesters), the chapter shall cease operations and must begin the new chapter or reactivation process from the beginning.